For the 2024-25 school year, there are 2 community colleges serving 9,098 students in Saint Paul, Minnesota.

 How diverse are community college in Saint Paul, MN?

-Community colleges in Saint Paul, MN are approximately 71% minority students (majority Black).
+Community colleges in Saint Paul, MN have approximately 71% minority enrollment, with the majority being Black.

 Recent Articles